Paolin83/COVID19_SEIR_model/draft_analysis_Italy.md

 mean(diff(log(dat_csv$totale_attualmente_positivi)))
 ```

-    ## [1] 0.2389459
+    ## [1] 0.2341466

-The grow is exponential (rate of increase of about 25%).
-We estimate the
+The plot shows an exponential gros.
+We estimate the R0 parameter by
-R0 parameter by means of a linear model.
-R0 indicates how contagious an
+means of a linear model.
+R0 indicates how contagious an infectious
-infectious disease is.
-It’s also referred to as the reproduction number.
+disease is.
+It’s also referred to as “the reproduction number” of
+COVID19.

 \#estimate r0 \#see
 <https://kingaa.github.io/clim-dis/parest/parest.html> \#calculate r0